 They put a handheld ultrasound probe on your skin.
 The gel helps the probe to move over your skin.
 You may feel a little pressure when they move the probe over your skin.
 Tell them if it is uncomfortable.
 It shouldn’t hurt.

 This will be the end of your test if your lymph nodes look normal.
 Any changes on the ultrasound need looking into further.

-If you need a biopsy, your doctor cleans your skin and then numbs the area with local anaesthetic.
-They put a fine needle through your skin and draw back some cells and fluid into a syringe.
+If you need a biopsy, your doctor cleans your skin and may numb the area with local anaesthetic.
+They put a fine needle through your skin and using a syringe they pull up some cells and fluid.
 Or they take out some tissue through a needle.
-They send the samples to a laboratory for tests under a microscope.
+They send the samples to a laboratory to be looked at under a microscope.